goblint/analyzer/docs/sas21-artifact-description.md

 # SAS21 Artifact Description

-The artifact is a Virtual Box Image based on Ubuntu 20.04.1.
-The login is goblint:goblint.
+The artifact is a VirtualBox Image based on Ubuntu 20.04.1.
+The login is `goblint:goblint`.

 ## Validation

 ### Step by Step Instructions